juanpc2018/How-to-convert-a-MacPro-5-1-2010-PSU-to-ATX/README.md

 [9] Purple +5 VSB PSU standby + [21] +5vdc, Joined, Not connected to Mac.
-The +5VSB supply is used to provide the soft-power feature of ATX when a PC is turned off, as well as powering the real-time clock to conserve the CMOS battery. standby supplies power even when the rest of the supply wire lines are off.
+The +5VSB supply is used to provide the soft-power feature of ATX when a PC is turned off, as well as powering the real-time clock to conserve CMOS battery. standby supplies power even when the rest of the supply wire lines are off.
 This can be used to power the circuitry that controls the soft-power-on signal.
-Problem is that the Mac PSU does Not have a dedicated +5VSB line, its all +5V. i joined the +5VSB "never-off" to a a Single Rail +5V on the PSU, to power all +5V lines when Off, as test. works but the HD 5770 fan spins when turned-off, need better pin-point of the +5VSb.
+Problem is that the Mac PSU does Not have a dedicated +5VSB line, its all +5V. i joined the +5VSB "never-off" to a a Single Rail +5V on the PSU, to power all +5V lines when Off, as test. works but the HD 5770 fan spins when turned-off, needs a better mod of the +5VSb.

 [13]─Orange +3.3v connected to Mac-[L○]
 [3]+[15] Joined Ground connected to Mac.